About Haley

 Upon her arrival, Winifred’s personal research is shoved to the back burner when she’s sent out to retrieve lost manuscripts with Silvano, the gruff gardener-turned-chauffeur.
 Worse, the library’s overburdened director insists she focus on projects that will bring in funding to save the financially-strapped library.

-But everything changes when Winifred stumbles upon a letter by the Veronese poet Catullus to his lover Clodia that hints at an untold tale of murder and passion in ancient Rome.
-Torn between chasing her scholarly dream and following the trail of Catullus’s scandalous love letters—which could lead to a treasure trove of ancient manuscripts—Winifred races against the clock.
-She has four months to save the library, secure her future in the academic world, and perhaps unearth the most significant archaeological discovery of her career.
+But when Winifred stumbles upon a letter written by the Veronese poet Catullus to his lover Clodia that hints at an untold tale of murder and passion in ancient Rome, she must make a choice: follow the trail of Catullus’s scandalous love letters, hoping they’ll generate interest and new funding for the library, or keep chasing her scholarly dream.
+She has four months to save the library, publish her research, and prove she’s worthy of a permanent position—and she’s not sure she can have all three.

-Cassia, a cataloger at the Great Library of Alexandria, prepares to fulfill her uncle’s dying wish: lead a disparate band of scholars through world’s great wonders and write a travel guide for the library’s records.
+Cassia, a humble cataloger at the Great Library of Alexandria, is set on fulfilling her uncle’s dying wish: lead a disparate band of scholars to the Great Wonders of the world and create a travel guide for the library's records.

 Past Projects